Official websites use .gov

 Translational studies of OI and other skeletal dysplasias

-Over the last several years, we participated in characterizing collagen-metabolism pathology in cells from patients with newly discovered skeletal dysplasias caused by mutations in cartilage-associated protein (CRTAP), prolyl-3-hydrohylase (P3H1), cyclophilin B (CYPB), the collagen-binding molecular chaperone FKBP65, the signaling protein WNT1, the ER–membrane ion channel TRICB, the Golgi-membrane metalloprotease S2P, the transmembrane anterior-posterior transformation protein 1 (TAPT1), or collagen prolyl-4-hydroxylase 1 (P4H1).
+The other direction of our clinical and translational studies is characterization of pathophysiology mechanisms in cells from patients with newly discovered skeletal dysplasias, as well as development and analysis of mouse models of these disorders.
+We investigated mutations in cartilage-associated protein (CRTAP), prolyl-3-hydrohylase (P3H1), cyclophilin B (CYPB), the collagen-binding molecular chaperone FKBP65, the signaling protein WNT1, the ER–membrane ion channel TRICB, the Golgi-membrane metalloprotease S2P, the transmembrane anterior-posterior transformation protein 1 (TAPT1), or collagen prolyl-4-hydroxylase 1 (P4H1).
 Our studies suggested that the CRTAP/P3H1/CYPB complex functions as a procollagen chaperone.
-A deficiency in any of the three proteins delays procollagen folding, although their exact roles remain unclear.
-More surprisingly, we found no detectable changes in the procollagen folding rate in cultured fibroblasts from patients with FKBP65 mutations.
-Our data suggested that FKBP65 may affect post-translational modification of procollagen and deposition of collagen matrix by a different mechanism.
-It remains unclear why some FKBP65 mutations cause severe OI with joint contractures (Bruck's disease), while others cause joint contractures without pronounced OI (Kuskokwim syndrome) or OI without pronounced joint contractures.
-Our study of TRICB–deficient cells revealed abnormal conformation and reduced thermal stability of type I procollagen, suggesting dysregulation of collagen chaperones in the ER or direct involvement of TRICB in procollagen folding.
-Our experiments indicated that the pathogenic effects of mutations in the transmembrane protein TAPT1 or in site-2 metalloprotease (S2P) might not be directly related to disruptions in synthesis, folding, or trafficking of procollagen chains.
-As expected, we found that patient cells with mutant P4H1 secreted abnormal procollagen, which had significantly reduced thermal stability owing to under-hydroxylation of proline residues by P4H1.
-Surprisingly, however, we found no abnormalities in the procollagen folding or secretion rates, no evidence of misfolded procollagen accumulation in the cell, and no evidence of altered ER chaperone composition.
+FKBP65 affects post-translational modification of procollagen.
+TRICB deficiency reduces thermal stability of type I procollagen, suggesting dysregulation of collagen chaperones in the ER or direct involvement of TRICB in procollagen folding.
+Pathogenic effects of mutations in the transmembrane protein TAPT1 or in site-2 metalloprotease (S2P) might not be directly related to disruptions in synthesis, folding, or trafficking of procollagen chains.
+As expected, P4H1 deficiency causes under-hydroxylation of proline residues and reduced thermal stability of procollagen.
+Surprisingly, however, this deficiency does not affect the procollagen folding or secretion rates, apparently due to stronger HSP47 binding to triple helices with unhydroxylated prolines.

 Extracellular matrix pathology in tumors and fibrosis

-Another aspect of our collagen metabolism pathology studies has been to characterize the pathology in fibromas and tumors, e.g., abnormal collagen composition of uterine fibroids and the potential role of type I collagen homotrimers in cancer.
-The normal isoform of type I collagen is a heterotrimer of two alpha1(I) chains and one alpha2(I) chain.
+In addition to developmental skeletal dysplasias, we also characterized collagen metabolism pathology in fibromas and tumors, e.g., abnormal collagen composition of uterine fibroids and the potential role of type I collagen homotrimers in cancer.
+The normal isoform of type I collagen is a heterotrimer of two alpha1(I) chains and one alpha2(I) chain, as stated in the Introduction.
 However, homotrimers of three alpha1(I) chains are produced in carcinomas and some fibrotic tissues.
 We found the homotrimers to be at least 5–10 times more resistant to cleavage by all mammalian collagenases than the heterotrimers, and we determined the molecular mechanism of this resistance.
 Our studies suggested that cancer cells might utilize this collagen isoform to build collagenase-resistant tracks, thus supporting invasion through stroma of lower resistance.

 We also investigated bone pathology and tumors caused by defects in cAMP signaling, e.g., those associated with mutation in protein kinase A (PKA), which is a key enzyme in the cAMP signaling pathway.
 While we did not detect the type I collagen homotrimer synthesis we expected, we identified and characterized abnormal organization and mineralization of bone matrix as well as novel bone structures in mice with knockouts of various PKA subunits.
 For instance, we observed free-standing cylindrical bone spicules with an osteon-like organization of lamellae and osteocytes but an inverted mineralization pattern, a highly mineralized central core, and diminishing mineralization away from the central core.
 We assisted clinical researchers in characterizing abnormal osteoblast maturation, the role of an abnormal inflammatory response, and effects of anti-inflammatory drug treatments in such animals.
 Improved understanding of bone tumors caused by PKA deficiencies may not only clarify the role of cAMP signaling but may also suggest new approaches to therapeutic manipulation of bone formation in skeletal dysplasias.